saadq/lynt/packages/lynt/readme.md

     $ lynt src --typescript --ignore out/**/*.* --ignore tests/**/*.*
 ```

-## Settings
+## Configuration

-There are three ways you can specify your settings for Lynt:
+You can specify your Lynt configuration in two ways:

 1. Use CLI flags:

 ```bash
 $ lynt --typescript --react --ignore tests/**/*.* --ignore fixtures/**/*.*
 ```

-2. Have a `"lynt"` property in your `package.json` like so:
+2. Have a `"lynt"` property in your `package.json`:

 ```json
 {